 9. Pack snacks—everyone loves cookies!

-It’s great to have a box of cookies or chocolates in your dorm to offer to your dormmates when you first move in.
+It’s great to have a box of cookies or chocolates in your dorm to offer your dormmates when you first move in.
 If you do go around your halls knocking on doors, it’s nice to have something to offer people.
-Your food of choice doesn’t have to be anything fancy; even just M&Ms will be very well received, especially after lifting all those heavy boxes!
+Your choice of food doesn’t have to be anything fancy; even just M&Ms will be very well received, especially after lifting all those heavy boxes!

 10. Make sure you have a noise-canceling device.

-It’s possible that your halls will be noisy and that you're not used to this, so it might be a bit more difficult to get to sleep.
-The worst thing to be during Welcome Week is exhausted: it’s a long week, so don’t make it harder by not sleeping properly.
+It’s possible that your halls will be noisy and that you’re not used to this, so it might be a bit more difficult to get to sleep.
+The worst thing to be during Welcome Week is exhausted: it’s a long week, so try to make it easier by sleeping properly.